AkshayAnand2931/OnlineCodingEvaluationPlatform/README.md

+# Online Coding Evaluation Platform

+This repository is for a team project for the university course **Object Oriented Analysis and Design with Java**.
-Create an online coding evaluation platform
+The project was to create an online coding evaluation platform similar to Hackerrank.
-Similar to Hackerrank

-For project for course OOAD with Java.
+The project was built using Java SpringBoot.